qBraid/NYUAD-2023/team5/README.md

 ## Goal

 In this project, we leverage quantum computing to solve the problem of power outages.
-We use the IBM quantum computer to enhance the Topological Data Analysis (TDA) algorithm to optimise the power flow in a network.
+Quantum-enhanced GNNs and quantum extracted topological features are used to regulate power flows and prevent blackouts.

+## Classical networks

-## References
+## Quantum circuits
+quantum_circ_boundary_operator.py
+quantum_circ_orthogonal_graph.py